Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Experiments

-\paragraph{Velocity function formulation of Navier-Stokes equations.} We further tested on Navier-Stokes equations in velocity function form, which is more common in the real world than the vorticity stream function form.
+\textbf{Velocity function formulation of Navier-Stokes equations. } We further tested on Navier-Stokes equations in velocity function form, which is more common in the real world than the vorticity stream function form.
 In addition to the velocity field $\vv$ of Equation~\ref{eq:Navier_Stokes}, we introduced a scalar field representing a scalar quantity, i.e. particle concentration, that is being transported via the velocity field.
 The scalar field is \emph{advected} by the vector field, i.e.\ as the vector field changes, the scalar field is transported along with it.
 Complementary, the scalar field influences the vector field only via an external buoyancy force term in $y$-direction, i.e. $\vf = (0,f)^T$.
-We implemented the 2D Navier-Stokes equation using \texttt{${\Phi}$Flow}\footnote{\url{https://github.com/tum-pbs/PhiFlow}}~\citep{holl2020phiflow}, obtaining data on a grid with spatial resolution of $128 \times 128$ ($\Delta x=0.25$, $\Delta y=0.25$), and temporal resolution of $\Delta t = \SI{1.5}\second$.
+We obtained data on a grid with spatial resolution of $128 \times 128$ ($\Delta x=0.25$, $\Delta y=0.25$), and temporal resolution of $\Delta t = \SI{1.5}\second$ using \texttt{${\Phi}$Flow}\footnote{\url{https://github.com/tum-pbs/PhiFlow}}~\citep{holl2020phiflow}.
 Figure~\ref{fig:one_step_comparisons} (right) shows results obtained by different architectures.
-The performance gap between FNOs and UNO, and U-Net based approaches is similarly pronounced as in the shallow water experiments.
-U-Net and U-FNet variants perform on par.
+Compared with shallow ater experiments, the compute-expensive Dilated ResNet architectures perform on par with the best U-Net and U-FNet architectures.

-\paragraph{Probing parameter conditioning on Navier-Stokes equations.} We probe parameter conditioning on the velocity function formulation of the Navier-Stokes equation.
+\paragraph{Probing parameter conditioning. } We probe parameter conditioning on the velocity function formulation of the Navier-Stokes equation.
+We test FNO and U-(F)Net variants, experiments for Dilated ResNet are too compute-expensive due to their long runtimes, see Table~\ref{tab:tested_models}.
+For training, we used a dataset with higher temporal resolution of $\Delta t = \SI{0.375}{\second}$ and get equal number of trajectories from uniformly sampling $832$ different external buoyancy force values, $\vf=(0,f)^T$ in Equation~\ref{eq:Navier_Stokes}, in the range $0.2 \leq f \leq 0.5$, using input fields at one timestep.